 Specifically, the Memorial to Homosexuals Persecuted Under Nazism located in Berlin’s Tiergarten really made me get thinking and had quite an emotional impact on me.
-There is only one photo here and is not so much about travel, but part of the greater travel experience that I felt the need to reflect on and share with the world.
+There is only one photo here and is not so much about travel, but part of the more significant travel experience that I felt the need to reflect on and share with the world.

-I found the Berlin homosexual memorial very moving on a personal level, and it lead me to reflect further on not only the persecution under Nazism, but the persecution which continued under Allied forces after liberation and until the 1990’s which I had never known.
+I found the Berlin homosexual memorial very moving on a personal level, and it leads me to reflect further on not only the persecution under Nazism, but the abuse which continued under Allied forces after liberation and until the 1990’s which I had never known.

-The memorial is dedicated to the persecutions of homosexuals during Nazism.
-Between 1933 and 1945, under Nazi rule, it is estimated that around 100,000 individuals were arrested for the crime of homosexuality but this did not in fact end after the war as it did for the majority of other concentration camp victims.
+The Berlin homosexual memorial is dedicated to the persecutions of homosexuals during Nazism.
+Between 1933 and 1945, under Nazi rule, it is estimated that around 100,000 individuals were arrested for the crime of homosexuality, but this did not, in fact, end after the war as it did for the majority of other concentration camp victims.

-Those imprisoned in concentration camps for homosexuality were often subject to particularly brutal abuse and treatment because of how despised homosexuality and homosexuals was at that time; there are stories of men being forced to watch their lovers eaten alive by guard dogs; torture of homosexuals was rife and extreme and sadly the majority of homosexuals sent to concentration camps would not survive.
+Those imprisoned in concentration camps for homosexuality were often subject to particularly brutal abuse and treatment because of how despised homosexuality and homosexuals were at that time; there are stories of men being forced to watch their lovers eaten alive by guard dogs; torture of homosexuals was rife and extreme and sadly the majority of homosexuals sent to concentration camps would not survive.

 Outrageous charges were leveled against them by the Nazis were resurrected by the post-Nazi authorities, the end of the war offering no relief from persecution and imprisonment.
-Liberation from Auschwitz and Buchenwald only resulted in relocation to different prisons; post-Nazi, post-war Germanys was as unwelcome, unfriendly and dangerous a place as before for homosexuals.
+Liberation from Auschwitz and Buchenwald only resulted in relocation to different prisons; post-Nazi, post-war Germany was as unwelcome, unfriendly, and dangerous a place as before for homosexuals.

-While I do not understand, or relate with the design of the Memorial to Homosexuals Persecuted Under Nazism, it has achieved its goal of getting the viewer to consider the past, with the installation taking on its own personal meaning to me.
-If you are in Berlin I highly recommend to visit here.
-The work is the third of its kind in Germany following Frankfurter Engel (1994) inFrankfurt and Kölner Rosa Winkel (1995) in Cologne.
+While I do not understand or relate with the design of the Memorial to Homosexuals Persecuted Under Nazism, it has achieved its goal of getting the viewer to consider the past, with the installation taking on its meaning to me.
+If you are in Berlin, I highly recommend visiting here.
+The landmark memorial is the third of its kind in Germany following Frankfurter Engel (1994) in Frankfurt and the Kölner Rosa Winkel in 1995.